hafenkran/duckdb-bigquery/README.md

 # DuckDB BigQuery Extension

-This extension allows [DuckDB](https://duckdb.org) to query data from Google BigQuery using a mix of BigQuery Storage (Read/Write) and REST API.
+This community extension allows [DuckDB](https://duckdb.org) to query data from Google BigQuery using a mix of BigQuery Storage (Read/Write) and REST API.
 It enables users to access, manage, and manipulate their BigQuery datasets/tables directly from DuckDB using standard SQL queries.
 Inspired by official DuckDB RDBMS extensions like [MySQL](https://duckdb.org/docs/extensions/mysql.html), [PostgreSQL](https://github.com/duckdb/postgres_scanner), and [SQLite](https://github.com/duckdb/sqlite_scanner), this extension offers a similar feel.

-> **Disclaimer**: This is an independent, community-maintained open-source project, not affiliated with DuckDB Labs or Google LLC, or any of their subsidiaries.
-This extension is provided "as is" without any warranties or guarantees.
-Users are responsible for compliance and costs.
+See [Important Notes](#important-notes-on-using-google-bigquery) for disclaimers and usage information.

 > This extension only supports the following builds: `linux_amd64`, `linux_amd64_gcc4`, `linux_amd64_musl`, `osx_arm64`, and `windows_amd64`.